Zhong-Zi-Zeng/AOI-Project/model_zoo/mmdetection/docs/en/user_guides/dataset_prepare.md

 ├── data
 │   ├── coco
 │   │   ├── annotations
-│   │   │   ├── panoptic_train2017.json
+│   │   │   ├── panoptic_train.json
-│   │   │   ├── panoptic_train2017
+│   │   │   ├── panoptic_train
-│   │   │   ├── panoptic_val2017.json
+│   │   │   ├── panoptic_val.json
-│   │   │   ├── panoptic_val2017
+│   │   │   ├── panoptic_val
-│   │   │   ├── panoptic_semseg_train2017
+│   │   │   ├── panoptic_semseg_train
-│   │   │   ├── panoptic_semseg_val2017
+│   │   │   ├── panoptic_semseg_val
-│   │   ├── train2017
+│   │   ├── train
-│   │   ├── val2017
+│   │   ├── val
 │   │   ├── test2017
 ```

-`panoptic_semseg_train2017` and `panoptic_semseg_val2017` are the newly generated COCO semantic segmentation datasets that can be directly used for training and testing.
+`panoptic_semseg_train` and `panoptic_semseg_val` are the newly generated COCO semantic segmentation datasets that can be directly used for training and testing.
 Note that their category information is the same as that of COCO panoptic segmentation, including both "thing" and "stuff" categories.

 ### RefCOCO Dataset Preparation